 - tax, social security, national insurance numbers and documents

-There’s also the chance you’ll need these documents either translated into Thai or verified by your embassy which you can do here in Thailand.
+There’s also the chance you’ll need these documents either translated into Thai or verified by your embassy.
 The Thai government doesn’t accept civil partnerships or gay marriage certificates.
 This may change in the future so keep updated on this via media or your embassy.

 You should sign, date, and double-line strikethrough any photocopied documents.
 Write a sentence stating what this signed copy is for as well.
 This way if there are any dishonest people who get hold of these copies they will be unable to use them.